antirez/stonky/README.md

 As you can see, selling without specifying the quantity will just sell all the stocks.

+## Profit and losses

+Stonky remembers all the sell operations performed for a given portfolio.
+When you sell stocks, you can tell stonky the price at which you sold.
+This way it will calculate the profit & loss.
+Example:

+    me> $newportfolio: buy AAPL 10
+    bot> Now you have 10 AAPL stocks at an average price of 133.19 me> $newportfolio: buy TSLA 10
+    bot> Now you have 10 TSLA stocks at an average price of 796.22 me> $newportfolio: sell AAPL 5@142.11
+    bot> You are left with 5 AAPL stocks at an average price of 133.19

+    Now with the "pl" subcommand of the portfolio visualization format, you can see the history of your sells:

+    me> $newportfolio? pl
+    bot> AAPL   : 5 sold at 710.55$ (P/L +44.60 +6.70% 🍀), 20 seconds ago
+         Total portfolio performance: +44.60 USD

+To get a recap of all the available commands, just send an `$HELP` message to the bot.

 ## Background analysis of stocks